winfrednyoroka/Journal_Club/README.md

 ---

 When you are the presenter, do the following:
+ 1. Fork this repository.
- 1. Update the tabulated section of this file
+ 2. Update the tabulated section of this file.
- 2. Send a pull request to the master branch.
+ 3. Send a pull request to the master branch.